 Choosing your destination definitely depends on many factors, including what kind of a traveler you are, the number of days you can spend here, your budget, and when you plan a visit.

 Zagreb, Split, Dubrovnik, Plitvice Lakes, and Hvar are the most visited places.
 However, the country is full of hidden gems, gorgeous coastal towns, beautiful beaches, and wonderful natural sites.

 What kind of vacation are you looking for?

 Answering this question is one of the most important aspects of choosing your destination in Croatia.
 Do you like wandering through cities and learning more about history?
 Are you an adventure junkie, or do you look for relaxing days at the beach?
 Or maybe you are a wine enthusiast who wants to visit local vineyards?

 Adventure and nature lovers will enjoy Croatia’s national parks; gourmands should go to the Istria region, while history buffs visit Split, Zadar, and Dubrovnik.
 Beach lovers can enjoy dozens of islands, including Korcula, Hvar, Mljet, Brac, or Vis.

 One of the tips for Croatia to consider is that the more popular the destination is, the more expensive it would be.
 That said, Dubrovnik is the most expensive city in the country.
 Therefore, if you are a budget traveler, try to limit your days visiting the city as well as dining out.

 However, don’t let this ruin your trip.
-Other cities of the country are less cheaper with more affordable prices in cafes, bars, restaurants, and the fees for the attractions decrease.
+Other cities of the country are less cheaper, with more affordable prices in cafes, bars, restaurants, and the attractions’ fees.